 Study Description

-Hiya selected two test strings “Possible Fraud” and “Fake Number”, and created 8 mockups of an incoming call screen, 4 with each string.
+Hiya selected two test strings “Possible Fraud” and “Fake Number” and created eight mockups of an incoming call screen, four with each string.
 Each string was paired with one of three possible flagged icons: a red stop sign, a yellow triangle, and an “unknown person” icon.
 These were to be compared against the results of these strings with no icon, tested in Study #2.

 Figure 5.3: Test images for “Possible Fraud” string